-Furthermore, our planned clinical trials could be delayed or disrupted indefinitely upon the occurrence of a natural disaster.
+Furthermore, our on-going or planned clinical trials could be delayed or disrupted indefinitely upon the occurrence of a natural disaster.
 For example, in 2005, our clinical trials in the New Orleans area were interrupted by Hurricane Katrina.
 Future natural disasters could further delay our clinical trials process, thus adversely affecting our business and financial results.